hkirat/Algorithmic-Resources/README.md

 Prefix and Suffix Trees
 ---
+*Tries are some kind of rooted trees in which each edge has a character on it.*
  - Theory

  	- [Wikipedia](https://en.wikipedia.org/wiki/Trie)
  	- [Tutorial by Sartaj Sahni](http://marknelson.us/1996/08/01/suffix-trees/)
  	- [Suffix Trees Explained](http://marknelson.us/1996/08/01/suffix-trees/)

  - Questions on

  	- [Codechef](https://www.codechef.com/problems/TWSTR/)